-But what are core competencies in business?
-Let’s identify and understand them in detail in order to help your organization stand out among competitors.
+So, what are core competencies in business?
+In this article, we’ll identify these key aspects to help your organization grow and stand out from competitors.

 What Are Core Competencies in Business?